LGoodDatePicker/LGoodDatePicker/README.md

 Java 8 Swing Date Picker.
 Mature API, easy to use, good looking, and localized.

 News:
-LGoodDatePicker 2.0 was released 19 February 2016.
+LGoodDatePicker 2.1 was released 23 February 2016.
+This version added these enhancements:
-This release includes all the features of LGoodDatePicker to date.
+* Added support for converting to or from a java.util.Date.
+* Added date change listeners.

 Project Links:
 The primary developer can be contacted with [this email form](http://www.emailmeform.com/builder/form/ZQcYut4393).